 The University of Texas at Austin

 The flagship school of the University of Texas System, the Austin location houses over 50,000 students.
 The McCombs School of Business ranks among the top 20 business schools in the nation.
 According to a Bloomberg ranking, UT Austin graduates an exceedingly high number of people who go on to become S&P 500 CEOs.
+Program Highlights

 The renowned accounting doctoral program at UT Austin blends together three learning phases over the span of the 4-5 year program: coursework, research, and dissertation.
 In the coursework phase, you’ll take five core accounting seminars.
 Here’s a sample of a few:

 - Empirical Research in Accounting

 Because UT Austin has a large team of accounting faculty, doctoral candidates enjoy lots of research opportunities.
 Some current research publication topics include “The Joint Effect of Auditor-Client Social Bonds” and “Financial Statement Quality and Debt Contracting.”

 The University of Illinois at Urbana-Champaign is a public research university.
 It offers over 150 programs of study and is highly regarded academically at both a national and global level.
 We’re not the only ones who have taken notice of this university: US News & World Report recently ranked the Accounting graduate program as #2 in the nation.Program Highlights

 Research is king in University of Illinois’ Accountancy PhD program.
 Starting year-one, students jump right into research projects.
 Doctorate students must complete two semesters of teaching, as well as 96 credit-hours of classes.
 Most of the coursework involves dissertation preparation like: